openconfig/lemming/dataplane/README.md

 Actions can modify the contents of the packet, output the packet etc...

-Some the important actions include:
+Some of the important actions include:

 * Update: Set packet headers values
 * Transmit: Set the output port
-* Lookup: Lookup in a table
+* Lookup: Lookup in a table and process the resulting action.
+Read more in the [Tables section](#tables).

 Implementation: [fwdport](forwarding/fwdaction/actions)